karlotness/adrt/docs/examples.wave.rst

 =============

-The Radon transform allows one to solve the multi-dimensional wave equation :math:`\partial_t^2 u = \Delta u`.
-Due to the intertwining property\ :footcite:`Nat01` the solution also satisfies a family of 1D wave equations in the Radon domain.
-This solution is essentially identical to the Lax-Philips translation representation.\ :footcite:`LP64`
+The Radon transform allows one to solve the multi-dimensional wave equation :math:`\partial_t^2 u = \Delta u` by transforming the problem into a family of 1D wave equations in the Radon domain, due to its intertwining property.\
+:footcite:`Nat01` As a result, one can solve the 1D wave equations in the Radon domain then transform back into the physical variables to obtain the solution.
+Note that this solution is essentially identical to the Lax-Philips translation representation.\ :footcite:`LP64`

-To do this, we will need to invert the Radon transform: we will again be using SciPy's :func:`scipy.sparse.linalg.cg` routine as illustrated in the :ref:`Iterative Inverse Section <inverse page>` and make use of the function ``iadrt_cg`` from that example.
+For this solution, we will need to invert the Radon transform: we will again be using SciPy's :func:`scipy.sparse.linalg.cg` routine as illustrated in the :ref:`Iterative Inverse Section <inverse page>` and make use of the function ``iadrt_cg`` from that example.